apostrophecms-legacy/apostrophe-blocks/README.md

 So, let's make our own.

-First create a templates folder for your project's overrides of the blocks module:
+First create a `views` folder for your project's overrides of the blocks module:

-mkdir -p lib/modules/apostrophe-blocks/templates
+mkdir -p lib/modules/apostrophe-blocks/views

 Now, in that folder, create `one.html` and paste in: